en0/en0.github.com/content/LinkedList.md

 search so linked lists hold no advantage in this area.

-# Use Case
+# Use Cases

-So, linked lists are good at fast insertion and fast removal of members, They are space efficient and they are terrible at random access and membership checks.
+Linked lists are good at fast insertion and fast removal of members, and are space efficient, but are terrible at random access and membership checks.
 With these characteristics in mind, what problems are linked lists suited to solve?

 ## Stacks

-A stack is an abstract data structure that can be used in a variety of situations.
-From undo/redo tracking to syntax checking to returning to a preempted workload, a stack is powerful.
-It is also quite simple - but why are we talking about stacks?
+From undo/redo tracking to syntax checking to returning to a preempted workload, stacks are powerful data structures.
+They are also quite simple - but why are we talking about stacks?

-There is more then one way to implement a stack but using a linked list is simple, especially if your programming language already supplies a linked list.
+There is more than one way to implement a stack but using a linked list is simple, especially if your programming language already supplies a linked list.
 If you insert and remove from only one end of a linked list, you effectively have a stack.
-All that is missing is handing of exceptional cases such as empty.
+All that is missing is handing of exceptional cases such as an empty list.

 ```c
 node *head;